What Does the Bible Say About Being Selfish?

 10. Matthew 20:26-28: “Whoever wants to become great among you must be your servant… just as the Son of Man did not come to be served, but to serve.”
 Jesus teaches that true greatness is found in serving others, not in serving oneself.

-See also What Does the Bible Say About the Company You Keep?
+See also What Does the Bible Say About Helping People?

 These verses collectively bring into focus the Bible’s stance on selfishness.
 They illustrate that selfish behavior is not just a social faux pas, but a significant spiritual issue that contradicts the essence of Christian living.
 The scriptures consistently encourage a lifestyle marked by generosity, humility, and a focus on the needs and well-being of others.